Two Day Sale of Antiques & Collectables including Stamps, Postcards, Coins, Furniture, Pictures, Ceramics, Glass, Jewellery and Silver

 Notwithstanding any other terms in these conditions of sale if a purchaser gives notice in writing to the auctioneer within seven days of the sale date that an item is a deliberate forgery and returns the lot to the auctioneers in the same condition as it was at the time of sale then the auctioneers are authorised to rescind the contract and refund the buyer the purchase price.
 This will not apply if the description indicates that there was any conflict of opinion or the auctioneers opinion is in general accordance the the general opinion of experts.
 The burden of proof lies with the purchaser who must produce evidence that the lot is a forgery.

-Payment can be made by cash, debit card or credit card.
+Payment can be made at the saleroom by cash, debit card or credit card.
+Alternatively payment can be made via your invoice or by bank transfer on receipt of your invoice.
 The purchaser may be asked to pay by bank transfer for high value items or large invoices.
 No goods will be passed to any purchaser until the auctioneer is satisfied that full payment has been received.
-Items paid for by card over the telephone can only be posted to the registered address of the card holder - they cannot be picked up in person.
+We do not accept payment by telephone.

 The Auctioneers will be pleased to execute commission bids on behalf of those unable to attend the sale.
 The lot will be purchased for the lowest bid possible subject to reserves and other bidding.
 The Auctioneers can accept no responsibility if bids are not executed for whatever reason.
 A deposit may be requested on the placing of a commission bid at the auctioneers discretion.